 Domestic violence incidents are not isolated occurrences.

 Domestic violence is a pattern of coercive behavior aimed at gaining and maintaining power and control over an intimate partner.
-The pattern is often described as a cycle.
+Survivors often described it as a cycle.
 However, because the seriousness of abuse often escalates with each episode, many survivors describe the pattern as a spiral.

 It can be hard for survivors to leave.

-Drug and alcohol use do not cause domestic violence.
+Drug and alcohol use doesn’t cause domestic violence.

-While drugs and alcohol are often present in domestic violence situations, they are not a cause of violence and abuse between partners.
-However, the presence of drugs and/or alcohol can make a domestic violence situation become much worse and has been shown to increase risk of fatality for victims.
+While drugs and alcohol are often present in domestic violence situations, they do not cause violence.
+However, the presence of drugs and or alcohol can make a domestic violence situation much worse.

-Many people suffer from mental health challenges, but few of them abuse their partners.
-Even if someone has a mental illness it is neither the cause of nor an excuse for domestic violence.
+Many people suffer from mental health challenges, but few abuse their intimate partners.
+Even if someone has a mental illness, it is neither the cause nor an excuse for domestic violence.